This post may contain affiliate links. Read my full disclosure policy.

 A simple recipe for Salmon Chowder using fresh salmon that can be made in about 30 minutes on the stovetop.
 Looking for more?
-Check out our 25+ BEST Salmon Recipes and 50+ Easy Dinner Ideas! ✨
+Check out our 25+ BEST Salmon Recipes and our 50+ Easy Dinner Ideas! ✨

 What I love about this recipe, besides how homey and comforting it is, is how easily adaptable it is- it can be made keto, or kept dairy-free, using coconut milk, depending on your needs.
 Use whole milk, half & half or heavy cream- you decide.
 If you want even more decadence, you may enjoy this Lobster Bisque Recipe.

-Salmon Chowder |Video
+Salmon Chowder Ingredients

-How to make Salmon Chowder
+How to make Salmon Chowder (instructions)

 This Salmon Chowder starts with onion, garlic, fennel, and fresh salmon.
 You can also use leftover cooked salmon, or even hot smoked salmon.